Thinking of applying to Oxford or Cambridge?

 Having looked at the all the information at their disposal Oxbridge admissions tutors decide who should be called for interview.
 These interviews are different at Oxford and Cambridge from most other universities.
 Students are interviewed on their own with 2 or 3 academics asking questions and posing problem-solving scenarios that are always relevant to the course applied to.
 The purpose of the interview is to assess how students think and how they use their current knowledge alongside any additional information given during the interview to solve new problems.

 Students living outside the UK/EU – even temporarily

 Students attending an international school need to be aware that they may also need to complete some extra elements.
 Anyone applying to Cambridge who is living outside of the EU at the time of application must complete a COPA (Cambridge Online Preliminary Application) prior to submitting the UCAS form.
 Students who are not taking UK school qualifications (which include the IB) will need to check the entry requirements very carefully and are likely to be asked to submit a transcript of their high school academic results.
-Evidence of English language skills will be required and any student receiving an offer must apply for a Tier 4 student visa unless they are an EEA or Swiss national.
+Evidence of English language skills will be required and any student receiving an offer must apply for a student visa if from outside the UK.

 UK Study Options specializes in helping students apply to Oxford or Cambridge.
 See what university application support we can offer you to help you secure a place at one of these excellent institutions.